customerpayme/apitester/testREADME.md

-# Test the Registeration and Recovery API with Email
+# Test the Registeration and Recovery API

 ### This test contains tests for the /register and /recover API endpoints of [customerpay.me](staging.api.customerpay.me)